zadyson/Online-genomics-software-tools/README.md

 # Online bacterial genome analysis software tools

 A **very** non-exhaustive list of online resources for bacterial genomic analysis for those just starting out in pathogen genomics.
-Please note I am not affiliatd with these tools, unless otherwise stated, nor have I explored their full functionality.
+Please note I am not affiliated with these tools, unless otherwise stated, nor have I explored their full functionality.

 ## Data visualisation